 🏥Abundance as in medical care: Like housing, the end-state here is more like housing than air.
 An ideal outcome is getting the right care, when it is needed, at the lowest possible price.
 There are natural impediments to this: there is a finite supply of people suitable for serving as a doctor or nurse, the education required to provide effective medical care is intensive, and the quality of care delivered can vary significantly based on the provider, the patient, and the nature of the illness.
 All of that is to say, achieving abundance here is hard.
 But there are obvious improvements available.
 For one, the American Medical Association intentionally restricts the quantity of doctors admitted every year to keep prices up.
 Stopping cartels at least has a straightforward solution.
 While our goal is structural affordability, it’s worth asking if medical care could ever be “too cheap to meter”?
 In diagnostics, if artificial intelligence (AI) can truly deliver on its promise of expertise, AI may prove to be a path to providing at least baseline diagnostics at a fraction of the price.
 Most medical care is augmented by devices in both diagnosing issues and treating issues, and it is difficult to see those ever being cheap enough that they would be effectively free to use for patients.
 Perhaps the best outcome for actual structural affordability and patient outcomes at the population level is simply avoiding costs by not getting sick in the first place.
 Technology can deliver extreme helpfulness here, relegating the costs to stuff outside our control: genetic issues, infectious diseases, accidents, and afflictions like cancer that seem to be a result of simply being alive for long enough.

 💊 Abundance as in pharmaceuticals: The issue that seems the most insidious is the actual price of existing pharmaceuticals.
 US patients are familiar with generics, the same drug carrying much lower prices because the drug’s patent protections have expired.
 Generics are great, as long as you don’t have to choose between living a healthy life or bankruptcy.
 That is the unfortunate reality of many drugs today, especially as pharmaceutical companies play games to extend their patent duration.
 Many countries have found a way around higher prices, by successfully negotiating for drug prices as a bloc.
 For example, Australians pay about $83 per month for Ozempic, while Americans pay $936 per month.
 One objection raised by the pharmaceutical industry about the US embracing such a tactic is that it might destroy the market.
 They argue the higher prices Americans pay is critical to their ability to get a return on investment such that investors will continue giving them money to operate.
 Let’s judge if the data supports their argument.
 Biopharma’s ROI stood at just 4.1% in 2023 after rising above a record low of 1.2% in 2022.
 For context of how low that is, highly diversified funds tracking the S&P 500 returned about 26% in 2023.
+(Note: I think the biopharma study is actually showing internal rate of return or IRR, which is more like 7% for the S&P 500.
+The point stands, biopharma as a category trails other low-risk investments.)
 It stands to reason that the pharmaceutical industries’ concerns about lower prices threatening their ROI have some merit.
 I am left with the impression that the world is actually free-riding on American healthcare dysfunction.
 A quick search says the US is something like 40% of the global pharmaceutical market.
 The US claims prices in the US are at least 2.2x more expensive than the rest of the world.
 Imagining a hard reset overnight, an equivalent pricing would cut the US pharmaceutical price by over half, which is all profit.
 If pharma R&D spending is $145B, ROI is 4.1%, then the return must be $150B.
 If 20% of the market evaporated, the return would now be $120B, erasing any return from the $145B investment.
 In a 2020 research project, The Brookings Institution came to a similar conclusion.
 The market would likely adjust, with either lower investment, higher prices internationally, or ideally looking for more efficient ways to develop drugs.
 Alternatively, the US or potentially the US and a coalition of countries could be more aggressive in pushing patents into the public domain, including novel patent buyout mechanisms like those proposed by Michael Kremer which attempts to eliminate the deadweight loss to society from patents while still rewarding companies for generating socially valuable goods.

 To be clear, I would like to live in a world that achieves abundance in any of these domains more than the current world; and I see little stopping us from achieving all of them except ourselves.
 Today, there is a belief at least that if you work 40 hours per week for ~45 years, you should be able to retire (YMMV).
 Of course many people work much beyond that, both for very low wages (because it may be what they need to meet their life’s commitments) and very high wages (because they like what they do and are quite good at it or they just like wealth or status).
 In our imagined society of abundance, wouldn’t the hours required for success be much lower?
 It requires some optimistic assumptions about how productive human labor is across the labor pool, as we would need to generate much more value per worker in each of these fields to reach abundance, but it is a worthy goal.
 I imagine the pessimism for the future would change dramatically if people felt that at age 30, they had housing, healthcare, and food secured for the next 40 years.
 This version of the future is essentially financially independent/retire early for everyone, and while some may want to spend that time exploring or watching TV I know most would want to keep pushing themselves (I know I would).
 I imagine many would lead very different lives, lives somewhat detailed in the fantasies of artificial general intelligence solving all of our problems for us.
 Naturally, there will still be scarce resources and games people love.
 Status and attention (a form of time) will always be scarce, though they probably would not tolerate horrible bosses and work conditions as much.
 If people are healthy, happy with how they are spending their time, and feel confident about the future, I would consider it a win.